survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 }
 ```

-Webpack is able to pick the right code based on our `DefinePlugin` declaration and this code.
+Webpack can pick the right code based on our `DefinePlugin` declaration and this code.
 It is good to note that we will have to use CommonJS module definition style here: ES6 `import`s don't allow dynamic behavior like this by design.

 T> A related technique, **aliasing**, is discussed at the *Consuming Packages* chapter.
-You could alias to development or production specific file depending on the environment.
-The gotcha is that it will tie your setup to webpack in a tighter way than the solution above.
+You could alias to development or production particular file depending on the environment.
+The problem is that it will tie your setup to webpack in a tighter way than the solution above.

 ## Webpack Optimization Plugins

 Webpack includes a collection of optimization related plugins, some of which we'll cover in detail in this book.
-In addition there are some outside the core.
+Also, there are some outside the core.
 I've listed the most important ones below:

-* [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack.
-This can potentially save processing time on the server.
+* [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack to potentially save processing time on the server.
 * `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
 Some of them might break code unless you are careful.
 * `webpack.optimize.AggressiveSplittingPlugin` allows you to split code into smaller bundles as discussed at the *Splitting Bundles* chapter.
-This can be particularly useful in HTTP/2 environment.
+The result can be particularly useful in a HTTP/2 environment.
 * `webpack.optimize.CommonsChunkPlugin` makes it possible to extract common dependencies into bundles of their own.
 * `webpack.DefinePlugin` allows you to use feature flags in your code and eliminate the redundant code as discussed in this chapter.
 * [lodash-webpack-plugin](https://www.npmjs.com/package/lodash-webpack-plugin) creates smaller Lodash builds by replacing feature sets with smaller alternatives leading to more compact builds.

 ## Conclusion

 Even though simply setting `process.env.NODE_ENV` the right way can help a lot especially with React-related code, we can do better.
-Currently our build doesn't benefit on client level cache invalidation.
+Currently, our build doesn't benefit on client level cache invalidation.

-To achieve this, the build requires placeholders in which webpack can insert hashes that invalidate the files as we update the application.
+To achieve this result, the build requires placeholders in which webpack can insert hashes that invalidate the files as we update the application.